TheRealMattDunn/mattdunn.info/content/notes/Common Pitfalls of Machine Learning.md

 	- For core/critical systems especially
 	- Curate training data, handle edge cases, review data
 1. Product launch focused on ML algorithm
-2. ML optimised for the wrong thing
+2. ML optimized for the wrong thing
-	- e.g. search optimised for engagement (clicks)
+	- e.g. search optimized for engagement (clicks)
 		- Might learn to serve bad results—cause users to click back and try other links
 1. Is your ML improving things in the real world?
 	- Need to show impact to stakeholders